aws-samples/amazon-sumerian-hosts/packages/demos-babylon/README.md

-# Sumerian Host Babylon.js Demos
+# Amazon Sumerian Host Babylon.js Demos

-This directory contains a number of demonstrations, each focused on a different feature of the Sumerian Hosts API.
+This directory contains a number of demonstrations, each focused on a different feature of the Hosts API.

 ## Prerequisites

 Before you can run the demos, you will need to set up a few thing in your AWS account.
-For step-by-step instructions on setting up this required infrastructure, see [AWS-Infrastructure-Setup.md](../../../../AWS-Infrastructure-Setup.md) in the root of this repository.
+For step-by-step instructions on setting up this required infrastructure, see [AWS-Infrastructure-Setup.md](https://github.com/aws-samples/amazon-sumerian-hosts/tree/mainline/AWS-Infrastructure-Setup.md) in the root of this repository.

 ## Local Environment Setup